A visual brand impression is made in a matter of seconds. Then audiences seek validation continually, at every point of contact.

-Below: EcoSpaces, an elementary education program focused on teaching at the intersection of food, nutrition and sustainability, uses iconic symbols of the pencil and plant; Avenda Health uses the thumbprint referencing genetic attributes and DNA; and the Metropolitan Pavilion uses multiple rectangles to show their flexible space offering for event planning.
+Below: EcoSpaces, an elementary education program focused on teaching at the intersection of food, nutrition and sustainability, uses iconic symbols of the pencil and plant; Avenda Health, and AI integrated medical device company, uses the thumbprint referencing genetic attributes and DNA; and the Metropolitan Pavilion, and event space in NY, uses multiple rectangles to show their flexible space offering.

 Every organization needs a unique signifier and the more people see it, the more they’ll come to automatically associate it with your business.
 Use it everywhere.

 However, a visual identity isn’t just your one little mark.
 It is a foundation but only the beginning of your visual identity, the full package that truly breathes life into your brand.